anillaghuvarapu/k8sibm/Lab3/README.md

           containerPort: 6379
 ```

 This yaml creates a redis database in a Deployment named 'redis-master'.
-It will create a single instance, with replicas set to 1, and the guestbook app instances
-will connect to it to persist data, as well as read the persisted data back.
+It will create a single instance, with replicas set to 1, and the guestbook app instances will connect to it to persist data, as well as read the persisted data back.
 The image running in the container is 'redis:3.2.9' and exposes the standard redis port 6379.

 - Create a redis Deployment, like we did for guestbook:

     ```console
     $ kubectl create -f redis-master-deployment.yaml
+	deployment.apps/redis-master created
     ```

 - Check to see that redis server pod is running: